dnxware/dnxware-org/docs/querying/basics.md

 sort_rank: 1
 ---

-# Querying Prometheus
+# Querying dnxware

-Prometheus provides a functional query language called PromQL (Prometheus Query Language) that lets the user select and aggregate time series data in real time.
-The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the [HTTP API](api.md).
+dnxware provides a functional query language called PromQL (dnxware Query Language) that lets the user select and aggregate time series data in real time.
+The result of an expression can either be shown as a graph, viewed as tabular data in dnxware's expression browser, or consumed by external systems via the [HTTP API](api.md).

 ## Examples